 Ask a sci-fi reader to list the greatest voices of the genre, and Butler's name will more than likely come up.
 She dared to challenge the white maleness of the genre, paving the way for any "youngsters" of color who wanted to write—especially women.

-Born in 1947, Octavia Butler grew up in a segregated Pasadena with her widowed working mother.
+Born on June 22nd, 1947, Octavia Estelle Butler grew up in a segregated Pasadena, California with her widowed working mother.
 She first penned original fiction at the age of 12, after watching Devil Girl from Mars—a now-cult film about a female alien commander who saves the day.
 It was the beginning of a lifelong love affair with science fiction, which only grew as she won writing contests in college.